thegooddocsproject/templates/base-template/main-doctype-author-guide.md

 ### Document author

-A document author writes content in line with `doctype` templates.
+A document author writes documents, in line with the xxx-template, xxx-guide-template, and xxx-example.
 Typically the document author is a subject matter expert and not a dedicated technical writer.

-Ideally, their document will be reviewed by a technical writer, another subject matter expert, and the docset owner.

-### Document's target audience
+### Document's reader

 And of course, we need to understand the needs of the document's target audience.

-## Establishing a documentation strategy
+## Establish a documentation strategy

 While templates from The Good Docs Project can be used as is, it is wise to establish a documentation strategy, which is typically coordinated by someone acting in the role of a docset owner.